WebOfTrust/keri/docs/Glossary.md

 #### Payload

 The term 'payload' is used to distinguish between the 'interesting' information in a chunk of data or similar, and the overhead to support it.
-It is borrowed from transportation, where it refers to the part of the load that 'pays': for example, a tanker truck may carry 20 tons of oil, but the fully loaded vehicle weighs much more than that - there's the vehicle itself, the driver, fuel, the tank, etc. It costs money to move all these, but the customer only cares about (and pays for) the oil, hence, 'pay-load'. [source](https://softwareengineering.stackexchange.com/questions/158603/what-does-the-term-payload-mean-in-programming).
+It is borrowed from transportation, where it refers to the part of the load that 'pays': for example, a tanker truck may carry 20 tons of oil, but the fully loaded vehicle weighs much more than that - there's the vehicle itself, the driver, fuel, the tank, etc. It costs money to move all these, but the customer only cares about (and pays for) the oil, hence, 'pay-load'.
+[Source](https://softwareengineering.stackexchange.com/questions/158603/what-does-the-term-payload-mean-in-programming).

 Now payload in `KERI`.
-The payload of an item in an `Event Log` is one the following cryptographical building blocks in KERI:
+The payload of an item in an `Event Log` is one the following cryptographic building blocks in KERI:

 - a content digest hash
-- a root hash of a Merkletree
+- a root hash of a Merkle-tree
 - a public key
 Note that the KERI never puts raw data or privacy sensitive data in a `KEL` or `KERL`.